Stochastic Variance-Reduced Newton: Accelerating Finite-Sum Minimization with Large Batches: Abstract

 \section{Abstract}

 Stochastic variance reduction has proven effective at accelerating first-order algorithms for solving convex finite-sum optimization tasks such as empirical risk minimization.
-Incorporating additional second-order information has proven helpful in further improving the performance of these first-order methods.
-However, comparatively little is known about the benefits of using variance reduction to accelerate popular stochastic second-order methods such as Subsampled Newton.
-To address this, we propose Stochastic Variance-Reduced Newton (SVRN), a finite-sum minimization algorithm which enjoys all the benefits of second-order methods: simple unit step size, easily parallelizable large-batch operations, and fast local convergence, while at the same time taking advantage of variance reduction to achieve improved convergence rates (per data pass) for smooth and strongly convex problems.
-We show that SVRN can accelerate many stochastic second-order methods (such as Subsampled Newton) as well as iterative least squares solvers (such as Iterative Hessian Sketch), and it compares favorably to popular first-order methods with variance reduction.
+Incorporating second-order information has proven helpful in further improving the performance of these first-order methods.
+Yet, comparatively little is known about the benefits of using variance reduction to accelerate popular stochastic second-order methods such as Subsampled Newton.
+To address this, we propose Stochastic Variance-Reduced Newton (SVRN), a finite-sum minimization algorithm that provably accelerates existing stochastic Newton methods from $O(\alpha\log(1/\epsilon))$ to $O\big(\frac{\log(1/\epsilon)}{\log(n)}\big)$ passes over the data, i.e., by a factor of $O(\alpha\log(n))$, where $n$ is the number of sum components and $\alpha$ is the approximation factor in the Hessian estimate.
+Surprisingly, this acceleration gets more significant the larger the data size $n$, which is a unique property of SVRN.
+Our algorithm retains the key advantages of Newton-type methods, such as easily parallelizable large-batch operations and a simple unit step size.
+We use SVRN to accelerate Subsampled Newton and Iterative Hessian Sketch algorithms, and show that it compares favorably to popular first-order methods with variance~reduction.